-(a)The Bank uses ratings assigned by the seven Rating Agencies approved by the Reserve Bank of India namely a) CRISIL, b) ICRA, c) CARE, d) India Ratings, e) Brickworks f) Acuite and g) Infomerics for the eligible exposures such as Corporate, Public Sector Enterprises, and Capital Market Exposures etc. according to the Basel III framework.
+(a)The Bank uses ratings assigned by the seven Rating Agencies approved by the Reserve Bank of India namely a) CRISIL, b) ICRA, c) CARE, d) India Ratings, e) Brickworks f) Acuite and g) Infomerics for the eligible exposures according to the Basel III framework.
 For overseas credit exposure, bank accepts rating of Standard &Poor, Fitch, & Moody's.

-The Bank uses only publicaly available solicited ratings assigned by the above approved credit rating agencies for all eligible exposures, both on balance sheet and off balance sheet, whether short term or long term, in the manner permitted in the RBI guidelines on Basel III capital regulations.
+The Bank uses only publically available solicited ratings assigned by the above approved credit rating agencies for all eligible exposures, both on balance sheet and off balance sheet, whether short term or long term, in the manner permitted in the RBI guidelines on Basel III capital regulations.